LukasWallrich/GoldCoreQuants/README.md

 # GoldCoreQuants
-Some course materials for the Goldsmiths Core Quantitative Methods course.
-View them at <a href="https://lukaswallrich.github.io/GoldCoreQuants/">https://lukaswallrich.github.io/GoldCoreQuants/</a>
+Some course materials for the St Mary's PSY4013 Social Psychology course.
+View them at <a href="https://lukaswallrich.github.io/StMarysSocPsy/">https://lukaswallrich.github.io/StMarysSocPsy/</a>